testillano/h2agent/README.md

   Number of traffic server maximum worker threads; defaults to the number of worker threads but could be a higher number so they will be created when needed.

+[--traffic-server-queue-dispatcher-max-size <size>]
+  When the traffic server configures more than 1 worker thread, a queue dispatcher will be used to process the traffic scheduling a initial number of threads which could grow up to a maximum value (given by '--traffic-server-max-worker-threads').
+  Optionally, a basic congestion control algorithm can be enabled by mean providing a non-negative value to this parameter.
+When the queue size grows due to lack of consumption capacity, a service unavailable error (503) will be answered skipping context processing when the queue size reaches the value provided; defaults to -1, which means that congestion control is disabled.

 [-k|--traffic-server-key <path file>]
   Path file for traffic server key to enable SSL/TLS; unsecured by default.